OJ423/terminusdb-tutorials/diff_patch/README.md

 collection_name.update_one(patch.before, {"$set": patch.update})
 ```

-There's also another more complicated example:
+This is another more complicated example:

 ```
 expiry_date = '2021-07-15T00:00:00.000'